Optical absorption in tilted geometries as an indirect measurement of longitudinal plasma waves in layered cuprates: Linear response of generalized plasma modes

 Both the minimal coupling substitution and Eq.\ \eqref{emfree} are written in the Weyl gauge in which the scalar potential is zero.
 We then recast the coupling between the phase fluctuations and the electromagnetic field by performing the substitution

 These gauge-invariant fields provide a full description of the plasma modes once the phase fluctuations are integrated out \cite{gabriele_prr22,sellati_prb23}.
+To provide simple analytical expressions, in the following, we consider the limit for infinite compressibility.
+This is a good approximation in single-layer cuprates, as the effects of finite compressibility on the properties of the generalized plasma modes are negligible at small momenta \cite{gabriele_prr22}.
+Interestingly, these effects are actually crucial when studying the optical absorptive peak of bilayer superconductors \cite{homes_prl93,vandermarel96,yamada_prl98,erb_prl00,vandermarel_prb01,bernhard_prl11,cavalleri_nmat14,wangNL_prx20}, whose central frequency is significantly influenced by the compressibility \cite{pimenov_prl01,pimenov_vdm_prl01} due to a capacitive coupling between planes surviving at vanishing momentum \cite{sellati_prb23}.
 In the basis $\boldsymbol{\psi}_{abc}= ^T$, and by taking the limit for infinite compressibility that is appropriate for cuprates,

 where we have set the in-plane momentum along the $a$-direction ($k_b=0$) without loss of generality, such that $\psi_b$ is decoupled, in full analogy with the case of Eq.\ \pref{jlbt} above.
 In the action we have defined, in the Matsubara formalism, the in-plane dielectric function